-The designated pick up dates for Nassau are June 11-14.
+The designated pick up dates for Nassau will be in mid June.
 We will designate pick up sites in each community based upon the total number of discard boxes that must be moved.
 You will be notified of this site identification as soon as every school has submitted this form.

 Elementary text book chairs should complete Appendix D completely.
-Attach Appendix D to this form and return to Elementary Ed by June 1, 2012.
+Attach Appendix D to this form and return to Director of PK-5 Ed by June 1.

 Secondary textbook chairs should complete Appendix D completely.
-Attach Appendix D to this form and return to Secondary Ed by June 1, 2012.
+Attach Appendix D to this form and return to the Director of High Schools and Support Services by June 1.